Incendies: Critical response

-Lubna Azabal's performance as the main character Nawal Marwan received universal acclaim and is widely regarded as one of the finest female acting performances of the 2010s, with many claiming she was completely overlooked for the Academy Award for best actress.

 Incendies received highly positive reviews from critics.
 Review aggregator website Rotten Tomatoes reports 91% positive reviews based on 124 reviews, with an average rating of 7.9/10.
 The site's critics consensus reads, "It's messy, overlong, and a touch melodramatic, but those flaws pale before Incendies impressive acting and devastating emotional impact."
 On Metacritic the film has a weighted average score of 80 out 100 based on 42 reviews, indicating "generally favorable reviews".

 The film enjoyed a positive reception in its country and province.
 Kevin N. Laforest of the Montreal Film Journal gave it 3.5 stars out of four and wrote, "Villeneuve has done his best work yet here".
 The Montreal Gazettes Brendan Kelly gave the film five stars and called it a "masterwork".
 Marc Cassivi of La Presse claimed the film transcended the play.
 Peter Howell, writing for The Toronto Star, gave the film four stars, called it "a commanding film of multiple revelations", and the best of 2010, and praised Lubna Azabal as "first amongst equals".
 However, Martin Morrow of CBC News was unimpressed, saying, "Villeneuve's screen adaptation strips away all this finely textured flesh and leaves only the bare bones".
 University of Berlin film scholar Claudia Kotte wrote that the film, along with Monsieur Lazhar (2011) and War Witch (2012), represent a break in the Cinema of Quebec from focus on local history to global concerns, with Incendies adding Oedipal themes.
 Authors Gada Mahrouse, Chantal Maillé and Daniel Salée wrote McCraw and Déry's films, Incendies, Monsieur Lazhar and Inch'Allah, depict Quebec as part of the global village and as accepting minorities, particularly Middle Easterners or "Muslim Others".